Invest in Aehr Test Systems (AEHR) to keep your portfolio healthy - The Dwinnex

 Ratios:

-Our goal is to gain a better understanding of AEHR by taking a closer look at its different ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 23.48 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 715.99.
+We take a closer look at AEHR’s different ratios to gain a better understanding of the stock.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 22.57 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 688.41.
 For the most recent quarter (mrq), Quick Ratio is recorded 4.40 and its Current Ratio is at 6.10.
 In the meantime, Its Debt-to-Equity ratio is 0.00 whereas as Long-Term Debt/Eq ratio is at 0.00.

 Upgrades & Downgrades